<< For current news items and links to other reports and resources, click on those links on the left menu. <<

 Eilene M. Galloway, who passed away in May 2009 just shy of her 103rd birthday, was a prolific author on space law and space policy topics.
 Information about her and a list of her publications is available on our website.
-The University of Mississippi and IISL have sponsored the Eilene M. Galloway Symposium on Critical Issues in Space Law for the past 7 years in Washington, D.C.
-Papers are published as part of the proceedings of the IISL colloquia.
+The University of Mississippi and IISL sponsored seven meetings of the Eilene M. Galloway Symposium on Critical Issues in Space Law at the Cosmos Club in Washington, D.C.
+Papers were published as part of the proceedings of the IISL colloquia.
 The 8th symposium, sponsored by the IISL with the participation of the University of Mississippi, was held on December 5, 2013 also at the Cosmos Club.
 The 2014 symposium is tentatively planned for December 10, 2014.

 Some of the educational institutions around the world offering advanced degrees or certificates in space law (or air and space law, or space, cyber and telecommunications law) include: McGill University's Institute of Air and Space Law in Montreal, Quebec, Canada; Leiden University's International Institute of Air & Space Law, Leiden, the Netherlands; the University of Cologne's Institute of Air and Space Law, Cologne, Germany; University of Mississippi (see above), University, MS, United States; and the University of Nebraska-Lincoln (see above).